‘Fairy Tail’ Manga Chapter 533: White Wizard Zeref Delivers A Fatal Blow To Natsu But Will It End The E.N.D?

 — JessicaEliz (@iiDarkReaperr) April 23, 2017

 Chapter 534 of the manga, titled “The Door of Vows,” is expected to be released without a break this week.
 Since Lucy and Gray hold the power to save Natsu, it is unlikely he will die soon.
-However, with Zeref successfully transforming into a invincible wizard, who will stand up to him?
-Hopefully Fairy Tail manga Hiro Mashima offers some clues in the upcoming chapter of the series.
+However, with Zeref successfully transforming into an invincible wizard, who will stand up to him?
+Hopefully, Fairy Tail manga Hiro Mashima offers some clues in the upcoming chapter of the series.

 [Featured Image by Hiro Mashima/Fairy Tail Manga/Kodansha]